 CHANGES TO OUR INFORMATION NOTICE

-This information notice is kept under regular review and any updates will be added to this page.
-This information notice was last updated on 8 May 2018 and is version no. 1 of this notice.
+This notice is kept under regular review and any updates will be added to this page.
+This information notice was last updated on 1 January 2023 and is version no.10 of this notice.

 Check you are using a secure site: When your browser displays our website you will notice that the URL at the top of the browser window starts with https.
 You will also see a closed padlock icon which will be shown in a different position depending on which browser you are using.
 The padlock icon tells you the page and any personal details submitted are protected using 128 bit encryption when transmitted over the Internet.
 We use Secure Socket Layer (SSL) technology, which is an industry standard.